 information and guidance on a variety of practical, medical and wellbeing topics through our online portal.

-Practical, impartial support for home and family issues, as well as financial and legal matters such as dealing with debt, buying a house or your consumer rights, through our LifeManagement™ service.
+Practical, impartial support for home and family issues, as well as information about financial and legal matters such as dealing with debt, buying a house or your consumer rights, through our LifeManagement™ service.

 We provide healthcare cover for 1 to 249 employees and have a number of cost saving options available, so it may be more affordable than you think.